-ACR, SBI support updated ACOG recommendations that women begin annual mammograms at age 40July 20th, 2011 in Cancer /
+ACR, SBI support updated ACOG recommendations that women begin annual mammograms at age 40July 20, 2011 in Medicine & Health / Cancer

 The American College of Radiology (ACR) and Society of Breast Imaging applaud and support updated American College of Obstetricians and Gynecologists' (ACOG) recommendations that women begin getting annual mammograms at age 40.
 The updated ACOG recommendations now correspond with those of the American Cancer Society, ACR, Society of Breast Imaging (SBI), American Society of Breast Disease (ASBD) and many other major medical associations with demonstrated expertise in breast cancer care.